-The basis of our model and Inga Alley Cropping as an alternative to slash and burn has made positive effects for both the people and the biodiversity.
-However, it has an enormous impact on reducing the carbon released into the cycle by slash and burn, and allows vast amounts of carbon to be re-captured while previously cleared forest regenerates.
+As well as the positive effects on both people and biodiversity, Inga Alley Cropping has mitigated the release of carbon into the cycle by slash and burn, allowing vast amounts of carbon to be re-captured while previously cleared forest regenerates.

 Atmospheric Carbon emissions avoided by one family holding

-We have a mathematical model of the carbon budget of a single family adopting the Guama Model, ceasing the slash-and-burn of forest or secondary vegetation, establishing Inga alleys and planting 1 ha. of timber/Inga per year, starting in year 3.
-The model estimates that, by year 12 following adoption, the family will be avoiding carbon emissions and sequestering atmospheric carbon at a combined annual rate of 88 tonnes of Carbon (C) per year.
-Over that 12-year period they will have accrued a total of 712 tonnes of C as their plantings grow.
+We have a mathematical model to calculate the carbon budget of a single family adopting the Inga Model, ceasing the slash-and-burn of forest or secondary vegetation, establishing Inga alleys and planting one hectare of timber/Inga per year, starting in year three.
+The model estimates that, twelve years after adoption, the family will be avoiding carbon emissions and sequestering atmospheric carbon at a combined annual rate of 88 tonnes of Carbon (C) per year.
+Over that twelve year period they will have accrued a total of 712 tonnes of C as their plantings grow.

 Atmospheric Carbon emissions avoided over the present project lifetime

-This Carbon-model will be refined as more reliable data are compiled; especially data for the actual areas planted of each Guama component.
+This carbon model will be refined as more reliable data are compiled; especially data for the actual areas planted of each Inga component.
 Many families are planting extra plots of Inga alleys that can be rotated for two basic grain crops per year.

-Moving forward, if we can take our findings and projects to other countries in South America and Asia, whilst encouraging governments to adopt it as a recommended alternative to slash & burn, the potential carbon removed from our atmosphere through capture and burn avoidance could be truly huge.
+Moving forward, if we can take our findings and projects to other countries in South America and Asia, while encouraging governments to recommend it as an alternative to slash and burn, the potential carbon removed from our atmosphere through capture and burn avoidance could be vast.